 How to Configure

-The following steps will enable cloud archive for a Meraki MV.
+The following steps will enable a cloud archive for a Meraki MV

 Note: The recommended MV firmware for cloud archive is MV 3.22 or higher

-- Claim your MV cloud archive license by going to Organization> Configure > License
+- Claim your MV cloud archive license by going to Organization> Configure > License Info.

-The Cloud Archive Licenses added using the camera settings page will be reflected on the organization's license Info page.
+The Cloud Archive Licenses added using the camera settings page will reflect on the Organization's license Info page.

 What happens when I remove the assigned Cloud Archive license?

 When a cloud archive license is removed from the camera, the Cloud Archive functionality will continue to work for 24-hours from the time of un-assigning the license.
-This is meant allow change your cloud-archive retention period without losing the previously stored video.
+This is meant to allow changes to your cloud-archive retention period without losing the previously stored video.
 This is also shown as a warning when removing the licenses.